ElBigfoot/Python-DevOps-basics/chapter-12-docker.md

   pros
   cons
          You need absolute control over specific CLI commands not readily available in dockerpy.
         You have a simple script that only utilizes a few basic Docker commands and doesn't require complex object interaction with the Docker Engine.

-### create table

-2)dockerpy
+2) dockerpy

 pros
 cons